 - People have a natural curiosity for exploration, discovery and the unknown.

-- People have a natural sense to collaborate more often than not.
+- People have a natural sense to collaborate more often than not depending on conditions experienced.

 - Change is natural to people depending on the degree of impact, control and influence in how change occurs.

-- IT/IS open and integrated system designs are fundamental and integral to emergent change and creating emergent, adaptive, fluid organizations.
+- Open, integrated IT/IS system designs and information streams are fundamental and integral to emergent change and creating emergent, adaptive, fluid organizations.